Background gradient

 2. 2.
 Update your files

 4. 4.
-Graphite will automatically rebase any dependent PRs for you
+Graphite will automatically rebase any dependent branches for you

-Like creating a stack, you can also use git to update any PRs with dependencies.
-If you do so, just run gt stack restack to automatically rebase any dependent PRs.
+Like creating a stack, you can also use Git to update any PRs with dependencies.
+If you do so, you can run gt restack to automatically rebase any dependent PRs.

 Rebase conflicts

-If you run into rebase conflicts during a restack, graphite will drop you into the same merge conflict resolution state you might be familiar with from git.
-Once you have resolved your conflicts, just run gt continue to intelligently apply that resolution to any dependent branches and continue with the rebase.
+If you run into rebase conflicts during a restack, Graphite will drop you into the same conflict resolution state you might be familiar with from Git.
+Once you have resolved your conflicts, run gt continue to intelligently apply that resolution to any dependent branches and continue with the rebase.

 >